 - Graphical User interface (GUI)

-As an integral part of the HIPAA Vault managed web hosting service, logging allows our system administrators to provide customers with an actionable resource for further development and support as part of our affordable hosting solution.
-Logging both successful and failed attempts at accessing the system by user names, or various other criteria, can provide valuable correlation information for determining and identifying potential security risks and opportunities in the system.
+As an integral part of the HIPAA Vault managed web hosting service, logging allows our system administrators to provide customers with an actionable resource for further development and support, as part of our affordable hosting solution.
+Logging includes both successful and failed attempts at accessing the system by user names, or various other criteria.
+This provides valuable correlation information for determining and identifying potential security risks and opportunities in the system.